brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 _Why doesn’t this agreement consider all possible scenarios we might face as a collective?_

+* We think it is impossible to predict all possible scenarios.
+This agreement is a starting point to guide us and will be updated as new scenarios emerge.
-* We also expect this agreement to be updated as we try, fail, learn, and review our shared expectations of how to navigate the ever-changing dynamics of our collective.
+* We expect this agreement to be updated as we try, fail, learn, and review our shared expectations of how to navigate the ever-changing dynamics of our collective.

-_Why do we add exiting participants as Collaborators (unless requested otherwise)?_

-* Encouraging collaboration is intended to make it easier to for participants to take a rest from their responsibilities with the knowledge they can express interest in participating again in the future.